macd2/X-Open-AI-Bot/README.md

 - **Keywords:**
 		* This defines which topics the the bot should search and reply to.
 - **Search_terms**
-		* Search terms used for new search for new tweets
+		* Search terms used for new for new tweet search
 ### Personality - The personality consist of 3 Layers (L1, L2 and L3)
 - **ai_personalities**
  		* L1 The bot can change its personality based on this list.
 By default a random personality out of this list is chosen on each new tweet.
 You can experiment with list to get the desired bot personality.
 	- **moods**
 		* this is L2 of personality and adds finer control on how the bot should respond.
 You could define a personality but than make the bot always sarcastic with the mood controller.
 By default a random personality is combined with a random mood if you want a more consistent bot personality you can change that by only have one personality and one mood defined.
 	- **moods_reply_mentions**